 - Vanilla – choose a high-quality brand so your cake layers taste amazing!

 - Buttermilk – use only full-fat buttermilk for this recipe.
 It adds richness and moisture.

 How to make birthday cake?

 Step 1: Make the cake layers

 Cream the butter, oil, and sugar together then beat in the eggs and vanilla.
 Combine the dry ingredients and add them to the butter mixture followed by the buttermilk.
 Mix everything together just until combined.

-Divide the batter between two 8-inch cake pans and bake for 25 minutes in a 350°F oven.
+Divide the batter between two 9-inch cake pans and bake for 20-25 minutes in a 350°F oven.

 Step 2: Make the frosting